 During the reconstruction of the castle in the 16th century by the starost Jan Lutomierski, the battlement of the nearby defensive wall was also rebuilt into the form of a covered porch.
 In 1603, the Norbertine monastery was added to the defense wall from the town side, which absorbed a longer section of fortifications in the south-western part of the region.
 In the mid-seventeenth century, the defensive walls suffered during the Swedish wars, and at the end of the eighteenth century were already ruined, the most threatening to collapse were the gates.
 The first demolition orders were issued, which included a ruined crown of walls and towers.

 The circumference of the defensive walls marked the shape of a rectangle with rounded south-west and north-west corners.
 The castle was occupied the southeast corner of the town.
 The area of the town within the walls was over 9 ha, and the length of the fortification line was 1150 meters.
 The walls from the town side ran around a small street, interrupted by a castle and a site of Dominicans monastery.
 The Dominican church adhered the eastern wall of the presbytery directly to the defensive wall.
 Also, the monastery building was added with a longer side to the town wall, but unlike the church, it is probably of later origin.

-The defensive wall was made of brick in a flemish bond and probably placed on a stone foundation.
+The defensive wall was made of brick in a Flemish bond and probably placed on a stone foundation and plinth.
 Its thickness was 1,5-2 meters, from the outside it was 8 meters high.
 It was crowned with a battlement, in the 16th century converted into an covered porch on the eastern section.